-The current tax charge is calculated on the basis of tax rates and laws that have been enacted or substantively enacted by the reporting date in the countries where the Group operates and generates taxable income.
+The current tax charge is calculated on the basis of tax rates and laws that have been enacted, or substantively enacted, by the reporting date in the UK, the country in which the group operates, and generates taxable income.

 Deferred tax is recognised on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the Financial Statements and on unused tax losses or tax credits available to the Group.
-Deferred tax is determined using tax rates and laws that have been enacted or substantively enacted by the reporting date.
+Deferred tax is determined using tax rates and laws that have been enacted, or substantively enacted, by the reporting date.

-The carrying amounts of deferred tax assets are reviewed at each reporting date and reduced to the extent that it is no longer probable that sufficient taxable profits will be available to enable its recovery.
+The carrying amounts of deferred tax assets are reviewed at each reporting date and reduced to the extent that it is no longer probable that sufficient taxable profits will be available to enable their recovery.